 Strategies that can help you sleep more and better:

 - The notion that sleeping 8 straight hours every night is the normal and/or optimal way to sleep has little evolutionary support.
 That said, from the perspective of getting the best possible sleep within the parameters of our modern lives, a concentrated bulk of 6-9 hours sleep each night is pretty good.

 - If you have the opportunity and desire to sleep biphasically, there’s no reason not to do it.

 - Keep to a routine.

-- Reduce or eliminate the use of light-emitting electronics at night.
+- Reduce or eliminate your use of light-emitting electronics at night.

 - Don’t work out right before bed.
 The short-term burst in cortisol can make it harder to sleep.

 - Install f.lux (a program that makes the color of your computer’s display adapt to the time of day, warm at night and like sunlight during the day) or another similar program on your computer.

 - Expose yourself to a lot of bright light during the day.